STaliani/Autonomous-Mobile-Robotics_project/README.md

-                                                                         computes span and face form for each surface, defines the stance considering all contact sufaces, computes Gravito_Inertial wrench cone applied to an arbitrarily choosen CoM.
+                                                                         computes span and face form for each surface, defines the stance considering all contact sufaces, computes Gravito_Inertial wrench cone applied to an arbitrarily choosen CoM. gravito_inertial_wrench.m:                                    it is basically multiple_surfaces but in function shape, input array of struct,
+                                                                                 output wrench cone and its face form, the struct represents a surface by its contact points and static friction coefficient.